juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 (source .venv/bin/activate)

-(A lot of issues due dependencies and libraries "Matrix hell")
+(A lot of issues due dependencies and libraries "Hell Matrix")

 ### Trying libfreenect2 on Docker